Cells and biological processes

 From subcellular processes to populations, cells are fascinating and critical biological units.
 Physics can help understand their often complex behaviour, and can complement biological approaches.
 This often involves pushing known techniques to new limits, or inventing new ones.
 In addition, progress in understanding biology often requires new conceptual and quantitative frameworks.

-Dr Pietro Cicuta, Dr Ottavio Croze, Professor Eugene Terentjev
+Professor Ulrich Keyser, Professor Pietro Cicuta, Professor Teuta Pilizota, Dr Diana Fusco, Professor Eugene Terentjev

 Cell mechanics and motility: adhesion, swimming and ciliary flows.